Asog (film): Production

-The film was made with a guerrilla crew of 5 people on a micro budget of $255,000 USD.
+The film was made with a guerrilla crew of 5 people on a micro budget of US$255,000.
 There are no trained actors in the film.
 To make the process simpler for the cast they were all invited to perform in whichever Filipino dialect they felt most comfortable speaking in.
 Devlin is a Filino-Canadian who was born and raised in Canada but doesn't speak any Filipino dialects.
 So he directed through a translator and built scenes largely through improvisation.

 Distribution

 Asog was acquired by Film Movement for limited theatrical and digital distribution in the United States.
+The film had a limited theatrical release in cinemas across Canada in August 2025.
+SBS acquired the film for streaming in Australia.
 It screened at over 40 international festivals in 15 countries across 5 continents.

 Impact & Censorship

 When production began on the film in 2019 Ayala Land Inc (ALI) had not agreed to address any of the demands of the residents they displaced in Sicogon.
 After the production secured funding from Doc Society UK in 2021 ALI signed a reparations agreement to meet all the demands from the 784 families who had refused to leave the island.
 However the corporation consistently delayed the actual delivery of the reparations, only funding the construction of 6 homes by 2022.
 During the film's post-production an additional 144 homes were built, with another 250 homes built as it toured the festival circuit in 2023.
 In August 2024, Asog made its Philippine premiere at the Cinemalaya film festival, the same year the festival controversially canceled screenings of the Lost Sabungeros documentary.
 The film was programmed to screen only once and at a cinema owned by Ayala.
 Festival attendees reported numerous ways that the company meddled in the screening.
 People were falsely told the screening was sold out even though a journalist reported that the cinema was only 20% full.
 The company did not make tickets available for purchase in advance as they did with the festivals other films.
 They also added a disclaimer to the start of the film which falsely claimed that the residents of Sicogon were "satisfied" with Ayala's conduct on the island.
 Following the screening the filmmakers posted about the sabotage and demanded that Ayala Land Inc pay 32 million Philippine Pesos that were owed to the community as Iivelihood reparations.
 The post went viral and led to the corporation paying the amount in full within 24 hours.
+The film's impact campaign was recognized with the 2026 SIMA Catalyst Award and Humble Lion Jury Prize, with the jury stating: "Recognized, not only for the scale of its outcomes, but for its principled, community-governed approach—demonstrating how impact campaigns can function as instruments of justice, dignity, and lasting change for communities too often excluded from traditional pathways to redress."

 Co-stars Jaya and Arnel Pablo on red carpet at Tribeca Premiere.